jackcraig/brand-assets/README.md

 Public repository for V&amp;A brand assets

-For more information or if you need additional assets please contact Chris Pearson: c.pearson@vam.ac.uk
+For more information or if you need additional assets please contact Digital Media: webchanges@vam.ac.uk

 ### Colour palette
 * #BB3935 - Morris Red denotes **Interactive content**